Kiran8053/Lead-Scores-Analysis/README.md

 ## Dataset

 - The dataset contains behavioral and demographic data for potential customers.
-- You can find the CSV file inside the data/ folder.
+- You can find the CSV file inside the data folder.
 - [Optional: Add source link if from Kaggle or public domain]

 ---